NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `locked` (bool or list of bools): If true and the resulting object is lockable, like a container or door, the object will be locked.
 If the object is not lockable, this field has no affect.
+- `separate_lid` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict):
+Only applies to objects with a 'separate_container' shape.
+If a negative number or None the container will not have a sepearate lid.
+If 0 the container will have a separate lid already attatched at the start of the scene.
+If greater than 0 the container's separate lid will be placed by a placer.
+The number given will be the step the placer starts its placement.
+15 steps later the lid will be attached to the object.
+Note that if the container has any `moves` configured, the placer and separate lid will automatically calculate the x,z position of the container until the step it starts it decent.
+So ensure the container is not moving from the step the placer begins its decent to when the lid attachment occurs 15 steps later, otherwise the placer will place the lid where the container was at the step it started its decent while the container moves away from that position.
 - `material` (string, or list of strings): The material (color/texture) to use on this object in each scene.
 For a list, a new material will be randomly chosen for each scene.
 Default: random